 Note: All Wi-Fi passwords, VPN profiles, Bluetooth device list, etc. will be lost.
 However, this won’t delete any data on your iPhone or iCloud.
 To be safe, take a backup of your device.

 Step #1.
-Open Settings app and go to General → Reset.
+Open the Settings app and go to General → Reset.

 Step #2.
 Tap on Reset Network Settings and Enter your password and tap to confirm.